jdevfullstack/github-pages-tutorial/README.md

-Now, here is the catch: when you want to distribute your content as hard copy, in Google Chrome, you can simply right-click the page and click `Print` you now have the PDF version of your content.
+Now, here is the catch: when you want to distribute your content as hard copy, in Google Chrome, you can simply right click the page and click `Print` you now have the PDF version of your content.
 Also, say, you are creating content for another website, you can simply embed the page and